vadzim/module-scripts/README.md

 ### coverage

-TODO: Calculates test coverage.
+Calculates test coverage.

 ### prepack

-Builds module after installation from source, e.g. from github.
+Builds module after installation from source, e.g. from github and before publishing your package.

+### preversion

+Lints the code before incrementing the package version.

 ### prepublishOnly

 Lints and tests to ensure all is ok before publishing.

+### postpublish

+Pushes commits to remote git.